qwertyvipul/machine-learning/README.md

 # ml_getting_started

-[Click here](/SUMMARY.md) to get into the world of machine learning.
+[Click here](/SUMMARY.md) to get into the world of Machine Learning.

 ```markdown
 References -